- Reduce Bounce Rate

 After analyzing the zero-hit search terms, the next step is to individually select the appropriate counterstrategy.
 Our four tips will help you with the selection and implementation:

-Stay up to date on personalization: Sign up for the epoq newsletter: Register now!
+Stay up to date on personalization: Sign up for the Epoq newsletter: Register now!

 Tip 1: Make content posts searchable